-- In [Manu] mode, press [Start] button. - Check the starter and fuel pump activation. - If you want to simulate the sequences of starter and fuel switching, disconnect terminals A1 and A2 then navigate to the menu "Display/ Inputs/outputs state /Relay outputs", the states ofA1andA2will be displayed in real time. - When the engine has been started, check the engine speed and the generator voltage. - They must be stable and to the desire value (ex: 1500rpm, 50Hz, 400V{AC}), these information are available in the menu "Display/ Generator electrical meter/ Global view Generator" - Press [STOP] button to stop generator.
+- In [Manu] mode, press [Start] button. - Check the starter and fuel pump activation.

+If you want to simulate the sequences of starter and fuel switching, disconnect the A1 and A2 terminals, then navigate to the menu "Display/ Inputs/outputs state / Relay outputs", the states of A1 and A2 will be displayed in real time.

+When the engine has been started, check the engine speed and the generator voltage.

+They must be stable and to the desire value (ex: 1500rpm, 50Hz, 400VAC), these information are available in the menu "Display/ Generator electrical meter/ Global view Generator"

+Press [Stop] button to stop generator.